fredgibbs/fredgibbs.github.io/courses/american-food/website-analysis.md

 - What ways of thinking about food history are missing?

 ## The Process
 - Google "history of X" where X is some food related topic.
+Like history of potatoes; history of mac and cheese; history of bacon; history of avocados; history of tacos, etc
 - Write 800-1000 words that analyze the search results through the lenses we used throughout the course.
   - Put your search phrase at the top of your assignment
 - DO NOT SIMPLY DESCRIBE THE VARIOUS WEBSITES!